Red-Portal/ray-awesome-papers/README.md

 * Jordan, Michael I. "Dynamical, Symplectic and Stochastic Perspectives on Gradient-Based Optimization."
 University of California, Berkeley (2018).
 * Ulyanov, Dmitry, Andrea Vedaldi, and Victor Lempitsky.
 "Deep image prior."
 Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
 2018.
 * Fuchs, Adi, and David Wentzlaff.
 "The Accelerator Wall: Limits of Chip Specialization."
 2019 IEEE International Symposium on High Performance Computer Architecture (HPCA).
 IEEE, 2019.
+* Solnik, Benjamin, et al. "Bayesian Optimization for a Better Dessert."
+(2017).